-The Company is committed to maintaining a high standard of corporate governance.
+The Company is committed to maintaining a high standard of corporate governance to enhance corporate performance and accountability.
 The Board of Directors (the "Board") regularly reviews and adopts corporate governance guidelines and developments.
-The Board believes that good corporate governance is essential to the success of the Company and the enhancement of shareholders' value.
+The Board believes that good corporate governance will in the long term serve to enhance shareholders' value.